Welcome To CIL

 501(c)(3) community-based social service organization established in 1964.

-For forty years, CIL has excelled at its mission: “to
+For fifty years, CIL has excelled at its mission: “to

 create quality public service programs that empower the community economically,